plioi/plioi.github.io/_posts/2013-12-13-nailing-down-generics.md

 {% gist 7944838 %}

-MethodInfo.Invoke(&#8230;) wants you to throw an object[] at the method.
+MethodInfo.Invoke(...) wants you to throw an object[] at the method.
 It wants to take the first item of that array for the first parameter of the method, the second item for the second parameter, etc.

 Easy, right?
 Wrong.
 Each call to Invoke above would throw a System.InvalidOperationException with the message: